IKIM-Essen/ClusterDocs/ADMIN_CHECKLIST.md

 ## Editorial and accessibility

-- [ ] Replace all administrator placeholders.
+- [x] Replace all administrator placeholders and keep the repository/configuration placeholder gates passing.
 - [ ] Build MkDocs locally and run markdownlint.
 - [ ] Check all internal and external links.
 - [ ] Review terminology with a novice biomedical researcher.
+- [x] Complete expert content review for the current site candidate and record its status.
 - [ ] Review data-protection wording with the responsible institutional office.
 - [ ] Review statistical and sequence-analysis disclaimers with domain experts.
 - [ ] Check PDF and slide rendering on Windows and macOS.